ComplexPlane/SMB2PracticeMod/README.md

 # Usage

 Press L+R at the same time on your controller to toggle the in-game menu.
-Go to the Help menu to see controller bindings for savestates and other features.
+Controller bindings for savestates and other features are listed in the relevant feature submenus.
 For individual-world practice, head to Story Mode and press Up/Down on a savefile to change world.

 Be sure to look for the Easter egg!